Coronavirus Rent Assistance

 - Up to $2,000 for future rent payments.

 - Up to $500 a month for future electric, water and sewer, and gas bills.

 Income Qualifications for the Rental and Utility Relief Program:

-- At or less than 50% of the Area Median Income for Honolulu County.
+- At or below 80% of the Area Median Income for Honolulu County.